 Hot mulled cider — also known as wassail — and rich hot chocolate.
 Enough said.
 Ask for the “loaded” hot chocolate for a delectable drink topped with marshmallows, chocolate chips, whipped cream, and a candy cane.

 There is certainly no absence of comfort foods around the park.
 From harvest-themed “skillets” to walking tacos to fresh fried pork rinds, there’s a flavor for every palette.
 But for a special holiday treat, try a red velvet funnel cake or hot apple dumplings, complete with cinnamon-infused ice cream.
+You can also roast your own s’mores and smash them between two giant cookies!

 6. Watch and join in on the nightly light parade (10 minutes)